What is this post about?

 Define the problem!

-Again, the reason why half the time writing the script was spent on debugging was because, In Python, I had a list/array which was defined in global space and some functions were updating the same.
+The reason half the time writing the script was spent debugging: in Python, I had a list defined in global scope that some functions were updating.

 def foo() -> None: